weforgestudio/macabre-style-guide/README.md

 <a name="2.10"></a>
 <a name="structure-gamefeatureplugins"></a>
 ### 2.10 Modularising Content with Game Feature Plugins
+Game Feature Plugins are a way to contain assets to a particular scope that can be dynamically loaded.
+The assets in the project Content folder can be used in the game feature plugin, but not the other way around.
+Hence, assets that can be used by multiple game features should be in Content (such as core mechanics and characters), but chapter-specific assets should reside in the plugin, such as maps and environmental art.

 <a name="2.11"></a>
 <a name="structure-thirdpartyassets"></a>
-### 2.11 Separating assets sources from the marketplace into a top-level ThirdPartAssets folder
+### 2.11 Separating assets sourced from the marketplace into a top-level ThirdPartyAssets folder
+Keeping assets from the marketplace or elsewhere in a ThirdPartyAssets folder means updating these assets is easy without polluting the global namespace.
+It also ensures that it's made clear to artists the source of the assets, and whether they need to be optimised or edited if used.

 **[⬆ Back to Top](#table-of-contents)**